-- You must be 18 years old.
+- Be at least 18 years old.

-- You must be a United State citizen.
+- Be a United State citizen.

 Here's what to do:

-- Complete an Application for Voter Registration
+- Complete an Application for Voter Registration (Form GAB-131).

-- Mail the completed application to your local municipal clerk (first-time voters must include proof of residency)
+- Mail the completed application to your local municipal clerk (first-time voters must include proof of residency).

 NOTE: The application must be postmarked no later than the 20th day before the election.

-- Your Wisconsin-issued driver license.
-If you don't have a license you must know either the last four digits of your Social Security number or ID card.
+Register with your local municipal clerk by 5 p.m. (or the close of business) on the Friday before the election.
+Be sure to bring your Wisconsin-issued driver license.
+If you don't have a license, you must know either the last 4 digits of your Social Security number or ID card.